NVIDIA/NeMo-Curator/docs/user-guide/text-cleaning.rst

 --------------------
 Overview
 --------------------
-Use NeMo Curator's text cleaning modules to remove undesirable text such as improperly decoded unicode characters, inconsistent line spacing, or excessive URLs from documents being pre-processed for dataset.
+Use NeMo Curator's text cleaning modules to remove undesirable text such as improperly decoded Unicode characters, inconsistent line spacing, or excessive URLs from documents being pre-processed for dataset.

-For example, the input sentence `"The Mona Lisa doesn't have eyebrows."` from a given document may not have included a properly encoded apostrophe (`'`), resulting in the sentence decoding as `"The Mona Lisa doesnÃƒÂ¢Ã¢â€šÂ¬Ã¢â€žÂ¢t have eyebrows."` NeMo Curator enables you to easily run this document through the default `UnicodeReformatter()` module to detect and remove the unwanted text,  or you can define your own custom unicode text cleaner tailored to your needs.
+For example, the input sentence ``"The Mona Lisa doesn't have eyebrows."`` from a given document may not have included a properly encoded apostrophe (``'``), resulting in the sentence decoding as ``"The Mona Lisa doesnÃƒÂ¢Ã¢â€šÂ¬Ã¢â€žÂ¢t have eyebrows."``.
+NeMo Curator enables you to easily run this document through the default ``UnicodeReformatter`` module to detect and remove the unwanted text, or you can define your own custom Unicode text cleaner tailored to your needs.

 --------------------
 Use Cases